 Stephen debates with certain enemies of the gospel of Jesus.
 These enemies, the Freedmen, cannot stand against Stephen’s wisdom, so they hire men to lie about Stephen.
-He is arrested for the charge of committing blasphemy, for supposedly saying that Jesus will destroy the Temple and change Moses’s Law.
-Stephen is brought before the Council of religious leaders.
-They see his face is glowing like an angel’s.

 As the church grows, some culturally Greek Jews complain that their widows are not being served food, and that preference is given to native Jews.
 The apostles want to focus on their ministry of praying and preaching about Jesus.
 They solve this problem by establishing an order of servants, or “Deacons,” to manage fair distribution of food and finances to the needy in the church.
 Seven men of godly character are chosen to serve as Deacons.
 One of them is a man named Stephen.